ECE Resources

-How to support autistic children in ECE
+How to support autistic children in early childhood settings

-The key insights are:
+The key insights from the webinar are:

-Autistic children have challenges with social communication and interactions, and with restricted and repetitive behaviours, interests, and routines.
+Autistic children have challenges with social communication and interactions.
 The way these challenges present will vary from child to child.
 For example, challenges with social communication and interaction for one child may entail difficulties with initiating and maintaining conversations, while another child may show a total lack of interest in interaction.
 Challenges with non-verbal communication can vary from having trouble integrating gestures with words or eye contact to having little non-verbal communication at all.
-Many autistic children also have special strengths, often related to their particular interests.

-ECE settings can be over-stimulating for autistic children.
+Early childhood settings can be over-stimulating for autistic children.
 Teachers can take steps to ensure that children do not become over-aroused, such as turning off background music when noise levels rise or moving the child into a quieter space.
 Rhymes, songs, and social games can also be used to modulate arousal levels.
 Teaching teams can also consider their environments.
 Brightly coloured images and information can be overwhelming and distracting for all children, while clearly defined spaces with a clear purpose help children understand activities and expectations, and clear, easy-to-navigate passages for transitioning between spaces are also helpful.

 Autistic children can be supported in their special interests.
 In line with good early childhood pedagogy, it is best to follow the child’s interests, especially when starting to build a relationship.
-If the child is very rigid and possessive of a particular toy or activity, and will not let you interact with it, then there are different strategies to try.
-Putting the toy away and encouraging the child to find other objects of interest may distress the child and lead to challenging behaviours, so it is better to very slowly and gently build up an interaction with the child around that play.
+If the child is very possessive of a particular toy or activity, and will not let you interact with it, then there are different strategies to try.
+Putting the toy away and encouraging the child to find other objects of interest may unsettle or distress the child, so it is better to very slowly and gently build up an interaction with the child around that play.
 For example, start by seeing if the child can tolerate having a teacher sit nearby while they play with the favourite item.
 Next, the teacher might be able to narrate their play, and then be helpful by passing toys to the child and so on.
 By slowly building up a presence in the child’s play, teachers may eventually be able to participate more fully.
+Many autistic children also have special strengths, often related to their particular interests, and teachers are encouraged to notice and build on these strengths.

 Parents of autistic children require special support.
 Teachers are likely to be working with parents at a particularly sensitive time, during or just after diagnosis, and while they are accessing a range of services and professionals for the first time.
-When parents and teachers work together on shared goals for autistic children, and when there is consistency between home and the early childhood centre, children make much more progress.
+When parents and teachers work together on shared goals for autistic children, and when there is consistency between home and the early childhood centre, children have a much more positive experience.
 Regular individualised planning meetings with parents can be useful, and enable parents to pass on goals and advice from professionals working with the child and family.
 Some parents may have difficulty accepting the child’s differences and may refuse a referral.
 This requires teachers to be very patient and understanding, but to continue gently asserting what they notice about children and what concerns they have.
 If parents are not convinced, teachers may be able to persuade parents to look at a diagnostic tool such as ASDetect.

 By Dr Vicki Hargraves